 And part of being successful is recognizing your rituals and avoiding them.
 Being alone on a computer is where 95% of my PMO events start.
 Rarely do I go to a computer with the intent of looking at porn or other arousing stuff, but once I'm sitting here, getting bored, I start looking for it.So I'm saying goodnight, NoFap, and going to read a good book in another room instead.
 If anyone else out there is struggling at all tonight, I suggest you shut this thing off and find something else to do as well. :)

 First of all it's normal to be attracted to sexy images.
 Your dopamine would spike even if you had never been a porn addict.
-That said, it's likely the images are acting as strong cues that turn on sensitized neural pathways.
+That said, it's likely that if you've been using porn for a while, the images are acting as strong cues that turn on sensitized neural pathways.
 You are feeling a reward circuitry buzz as your brain quickly anticipates possible porn use.
 One guy said,

 My cues are:

 * This is the strongest one - it's insane how deep this is.
 Every time I am alone in my apartment, I automatically think "porn!!"
 It's so deeply rooted it's really mind-blowing.
 I don't even think about it; it's just is there.
 I had a friend over yesterday, and we he left, and closed the door..instantly my brain thought "porn!!".